What will you tell me, if I ask you what’s the major goal in your life right now?

 When we write down our goals, these thoughts become concrete.
 They take a form.
 Our brain knows this is something serious.

-So our conscious mind tend to remember them more and we notice more opportunities and ideas coming our way to accomplish them.
+So our conscious mind tends to remember them more and we notice more opportunities and ideas coming our way to accomplish them.
 That doesn’t come when just thinking.

 The idea in our mind gets clearer and we get an actionable plan to act upon.
 Thus we have more chances of doing anything we write down.

 Think about what you want in life the most.
-Choosing that desire as the destination, make step by step plan to reach there.
+Choosing that desire as the destination, make a step-by-step plan to reach there.
 Write down each step.
 Take consistent action.

 You can make any dream a reality this way, if you work long and hard enough.